 To support these two output areas, there are 3 action categories of Nutrition, Fitness, and Lifestyle & Logistics.
 Finally to enable all the work to be accomplished I have 2 last perspectives called Support (other people, gaining knowledge, etc) and Equipment and Environment.

 While I have both Animal and Competition goals, for this year’s project, I’ve chosen The Animal as the lead/top category.
 The main reason to do races in 2018 is motivation to keep on track for my body and health goals.
-In future years, I might have Competition as the lead with the body in support.
+In future years, I might have Competition as the lead with The Animal in support.

-I’ve failed myself before thinking that the main goal was to do “X” race, when what I really wanted was to fit into those smaller size jeans getting dusty in the closet–wrong perspective leading to wrong focus and actions.
+I’ve failed myself in past seasons thinking that the main goal was to do “X” race, when what I really wanted was to fit into those smaller size jeans getting dusty in the closet–wrong perspective leading to wrong focus and actions.
 I did well in the event, but the jeans went unworn.

 In the next steps, I’ll use this structure to help guide goals into actions.

 Here are my 3 main goals mapped out into details on the framework.
-It appears to be quite an overwhelming amount of work to manage, but Healthy Habits are input tasks to be done also beyond other goals beyond this year.
-Most years I wouldn’t have these inputs as high priority, but tough times call for tough measures.
+It appears to be quite an overwhelming amount of work to manage, but Healthy Habits are input tasks to be done beyond other goals beyond this year.
+Most years I wouldn’t have these inputs as a strategic priority, but tough times call for very detailed work.

 Now for a reality check…how far away am I from reaching these goals?
 Have I taken on too much change at once?

 After analyzing the gap for each goal, I label the amount of change (either actual physical work or mental habits) needed.

 - Run the Animal means I just need to maintain my current state